 Popular holiday rental amenities in Bala

 Check out the climate diagram for Bala.
 On average, the warmest month is July.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is March.
+In contrast, the coolest month is January.
+The rainiest month is January, while the driest month is March.

 Climb Mount Snowdonia while staying at a Bala holiday cottage